mrmrsburns/Deep-Dark/README.md

 ### Also available in GooseMod
 ### Theme Preview
 ![](https://i.imgur.com/erTtLUi.gif)
-### Todo List
-Make the theme more than just a discord recolor ie changing discord defualt layout and design *original recolor would still be available*

-*maybe make the them in a few different colors*
 ### Really like the theme?
 Best way to support it is to star the github repo!!